signalogic/SigSRF_SDK/mediaTest_readme.md

 <a name="mediaMinCommandLineOutputs"></a>
 ### Outputs

 If the ENABLE_JITTER_BUFFER_OUTPUT_PCAPS flag is set, then jitter buffer output stream pcaps are generated on the mediaMin app subfolder.
-For filename format when this flag is active, see [Outputs](#user-content-mediamincommandlineoutputs) under [mediaMin Command Line Quick-Reference](#user-content-mediamincommandlinequick-reference).
+For filename format when this flag is active, see [Outputs](#user-content-mediamincommandlineoutputs) under [mediaMin Command Line Quick-Reference](#user-content-mediamincommandlinequick-reference) above.

 ### Pcap Formats